mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 "
 ```

-I made a [pull request to fix the simplest crash with a unit test to demonstrate the fix](https://github.com/openc2e/openc2e/pull/215), but the project is semi-abandoned, so it might be awhile before I can get all of my fixes in.
+I made a [pull request to fix the simplest crash with a unit test to demonstrate the fix](https://github.com/openc2e/openc2e/pull/215), but the project is semi-abandoned, so it might be a while before I can get all of my fixes in.
 I hope they eventually get time to review it because I think my PR is neat.

 ### Fuzzing means you can do whatever you want

 One of the most fun things about fuzzing with Nix is that you can mess around with the underlying project without bothering anyone.

-When I was trying to fuzz openc2e, I realized that the code I want to link against is compiled into an object that's not friendly to linking.
-I was trying to figure out how to link against the code when I realized I can just [patch their Makefile](https://gitlab.com/mtlynch/fuzz-openc2e/-/blob/dc48bfbe62bdc4a99eab2e9662a780c253654558/share-openc2e-lib.patch) in my repo and make whatever changes I want.
+When I was trying to fuzz openc2e, I realized that the code I wanted to link against was compiled into an object that's not friendly to linking.
+I was trying to figure out how to link against the code when I realized I could just [patch their Makefile](https://gitlab.com/mtlynch/fuzz-openc2e/-/blob/dc48bfbe62bdc4a99eab2e9662a780c253654558/share-openc2e-lib.patch) in my repo and make whatever changes I want.

 Usually, when I'm contributing to an open-source project, if I want to make a significant change like changing a library from private to public, I'd have to spend a lot of time understanding why it's private to begin with and then make the case to maintainers for why it makes sense to export the library.
-But for fuzzing, I'm just playing in my own separate area, and I can futz around with whatever I want.
+But for fuzzing, I'm just off in my own personal sandbox, and I can futz around with whatever I want.

 ## Building my new development desktop